Mandatory COVID-19 testing for residents of 2 blocks in Ang Mo Kio, Clementi after cases detected

 “Testing is optional for those who have tested negative for COVID-19 infection from Jul 20 onwards,” MOH said.

-For those who live or work at Block 456 Ang Mo Kio Avenue 10, testing will be conducted at the pavilion at Block 460A Ang Mo Kio Avenue 10 on Jul 25 and 26, between 9am and 4pm.
+For those who live or work at Block 456 Ang Mo Kio Avenue 10, testing will be conducted at the pavilion nearby at Block 460A on Jul 25 and 26, between 9am and 4pm.

 For residents of Block 340 Clementi Avenue 5, testing will be done at the void deck on Jul 25, also between 9am and 4pm.

+READ: 127 new locally transmitted COVID-19 cases in Singapore, with 75 linked to Jurong Fishery Port

 Residents are required to bring their NRIC for identification, MOH said.
-Leaflets have also been distributed and SMS notifications have been sent to provide residents with more information.
+Leaflets have been distributed and SMS notifications sent to provide residents with more information.

 The ministry urged residents to keep to their appointment time and monitor their health closely, as well as to consult a doctor if they feel unwell.